You might have seen videos posted on social media showing thieves climbing under cars and sawing off key components.

 How Widespread is the Problem of Catalytic Converter Theft?

-The scale of the problem seems to vary across the country.
-And as the Home Office does not record catalytic converter theft as a separate offence, it’s hard to get an accurate picture of the true scale of the problem.
+The scale of the problem seems to vary across the country and it’s hard to get an accurate picture of the true scale of the problem.

 In 2009, the BBC reported 1,100 thefts of catalytic converters across the UK, but this figure didn’t account for London.
 More recently, the London Metropolitan police told the BBC that in the period since July 2018, they had recorded 900 reported thefts of catalytic converters.